-The 32nd convention presided by IATO President Mr. Pronab Sarkar raised and discussed ground realities of Indian tourism.
-IATO members and non-members shared struggle on various fronts.
+The 32nd convention presided by IATO President Mr. Pronab Sarkar raised and discussed the ground realities of Indian tourism.
+IATO members and non-members shared struggles on various fronts.
 The focus of the convention was on remarkable figures covered in the press displaying a growth trajectory on inbound travel and the gap from the actual figures.
-Discussions explored the fact that why official numbers and the actual occupancy figure of tourists and actual business done don’t add up.
+Discussions explored the fact that official numbers and the actual occupancy figure of tourists and actual business done don’t add up.

 Tourists still talk of unhygienic conditions in India.”
-He stated the problems as, “Charter flights have been deterred by high landing charges and operational fees.
+He stated the problems as “Charter flights have been deterred by high landing charges and operational fees.
 Entry fees to monuments have been increased exorbitantly, and ETV is not valid for cruise travelers coming to India.
 Such gaps in the actual implementation of the policy will be addressed at the convention through deliberations and government participation.”

 This year IATO is experimenting with some changes to the format of its annual convention.
 Adopting best practices from other global associations, an agent-only session has been introduced for the tour operator and travel agent member community exclusively.
 A half-day session on September 18 covered three broad tracks of discussions – “Changing Clients” (non-payments, client abandonment, etc.); “Best Practices in Contracting and Supplier Management” and “Guides – Improving the Partnership.”

 Measures will be taken to get more air connectivity so that the short distance air travel shall get economical and affordable easily.
 More new hotels will be promoted to meet the demand and prices shall not increase highly as to make them unaffordable.
 In what could be considered a welcome move, intra-state flights were introduced in Rajasthan soon after the IATO convention.